lsuxrstudio/xrstudioguides/op1-startup/README.md

 - [ ] Turn on Operator 1 computer work station

+- [ ] Load Tessera Remote and connect to the Brompton

+- [ ] If Tessera cannot find processor, power cycle the Brompton

 - [ ] Log into **P4V** and make sure you have pulled the latest from **Perforce**.

 - [ ] If Project has no **Switchboard** config then create one